 The present requirements cover open and ducted type propellers situated at the stern of a ship having controllable pitch or fixed pitch blades.
-Ice loads on bow propellers and pulling type propellers shall receive special consideration by the Register.
+Ice loads on bow propellers and pulling type propellers shall be agreed with the Register.

 The given loads are expected, single occurrence, maximum values for the whole ships service life for normal operational conditions.